-- Can spend a total of \$50 Canteen Cash on hygiene, writing supplies and "limited" bedding. - Eligible to be a unit worker, and limited employment (Level B clearance work programs) as specified. - Weekday employment only for Level B.
+- Can spend a total of \$70 Canteen Cash on incentive hygiene, writing supplies, and "limited" bedding that are in addition to the basic hygiene, writing, and bedding supplies provided to everyone. - Eligible to be a unit worker, and limited employment (Level B clearance work programs) as specified. - Weekday employment only for Level B.